Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Introduction

 Currently, the challenges mentioned above can be addressed to varying extents.
-For example, the alchemical flying Gaussian method~\cite{trapl2020prediction} or the conveyor belt method combined with specific biasing~\cite{hahn2020overcoming} does not bias the alchemical but only configurational space in alchemical sampling.
-Although these methods might have difficulties in getting the system out of free energy basins in scenario B in Figure \ref{EXE_issues}, they are sufficient to overcome the extended configurational free energy barrier in scenario A in Figure \ref{EXE_issues}.
+For example, the alchemical flying Gaussian method~\cite{trapl2020prediction} or the conveyor belt method combined with specific biasing~\cite{hahn2020overcoming} do not bias the alchemical but only configurational space in alchemical sampling.
+Although these methods might have difficulties in getting the system out of free energy basins in scenario C in Figure \ref{FES_scenarios}, they might be sufficient to overcome the extended configurational free energy barrier in scenario B in Figure \ref{FES_scenarios}.
 Methods such as $\lambda$ local elevation umbrella sampling ($\lambda$-LEUS)~\cite{bieler2014local, bieler2015multistate}, orthogonal space random walk (OSRW)~\cite{zheng2008random}, double-integration orthogonal space tempering (DI-OST)~\cite{zheng2012practically}, and adaptive landscape flattening (ALF)~\cite{hayes2017adaptive}, which all work with continuous alchemical space in their proposals, are able to apply biasing potentials in both the alchemical or configurational directions.
-Theoretically, they are able to facilitate the escape of the system from the deep free energy basins shown in scenario B in Figure \ref{EXE_issues}, but each of them was implemented in different contexts and algorithmic designs and the allowed forms of the configurational bias tend to be specific rather than general.
+Theoretically, they can facilitate the escape of the system from the deep free energy basins shown in scenario B in Figure \ref{FES_scenarios}, but each of them was implemented in a different context.
+In addition, their algorithmic designs and allowed forms of configurational bias tend to be specific rather than general.
+For example, OSRW does not generalize well to multiple dimensions because finding a CV that is simultaneously orthogonal to $dH/d\lambda$ and $\lambda$ is generally difficult.